dfelinto/blender-manual/manual/modeling/geometry_nodes/input/normal.rst

       For NURBS and Bezier spline curves, keep in mind that the value retrieved from this node is the value at every control point, which may not correspond to the visible *evaluated* points.
 For NURBS splines the difference may be even more pronounced and the result may not be as expected.
-      A :doc:`Resample Curve /modeling/geometry_nodes/curve/resample_curve`> node can be used to create a Poly spline, where there is a control point for every evaluated point.
+      A :doc:`/modeling/geometry_nodes/curve/resample_curve` can be used to create a Poly spline, where there is a control point for every evaluated point.